 TLDR

-Met Department warns of potential drought until September.
+Met Department warns of severe drought until September due to El Niño.